-- Submitting claims fast and online through MyAccount means you and your employee can access the right service at the right time, so recovery can begin sooner.
-Monitor your company's claim costs and progress in real-time at my-account.ns.ca.
-You can also send and receive messages and documents securely using secure messaging. - Encourage your employee to sign up for WCB Online so they can monitor their claim process and payments, submit forms, send secure messages to their case worker, sign-up for direct deposit, and more.
+- Submitting claims fast and online through My-Account means you and your employee can access the right service at the right time, so recovery can begin sooner.
+Monitor your company's claim costs and progress in real-time at my-account.ns.ca. - Watch for enhancements to MyAccount coming soon, and be sure to use them.